 Our strategy surgeon Bobby Lane, accountant and small business advisor, answers your questions.

 Q: I have recently set up a beauty salon.
-Initially I relied on savings and help from my family to set it up but I am now in need of some additional funding.
-Whilst I could go to my bank and ask for a loan, I’ve heard that there are a number of Government initiatives to help small businesses who may need financial help.
+Initially, I relied on savings and help from my family to set it up but I am now in need of some additional funding.
+Whilst I could go to my bank and ask for a loan, I’ve heard that there are a number of Government initiatives to help small businesses that may need financial help.
 Can you tell me a bit more about them?

 A: Strategy Surgeon says: